oneoffcoder/books/sphinx/python-dothis/source/iter-cycling.rst

 .. highlight:: python
    :linenothreshold: 1

-Here's how to cycle through a list of elements an arbitrary number of times.
+Here is how to cycle through a list of elements an arbitrary number of times.

 Don't do this
 ^^^^^^^^^^^^^